opencog/atomspace/Design-Notes.md

 which returns... uhhh? ... one item from the stream?
-Already went through this round of confusion with sensory, where v0 implemented most things as treams, and version-half mostly tried to do everything with nodes and messages.
-The problem with messages is that they become "line-oriented" instea of "streaming".
-In the end, the sensory API still creates (anonymouos) streams that have to be anchored.
+Already went through this round of confusion with sensory, where v0 implemented most things as streams, and version-half mostly tried to do everything with nodes and messages.
+The problem with messages is that they become "line-oriented" instead of "streaming".
+In the end, the sensory API still creates (anonymous) streams that have to be anchored.

 The issue here is that calling `StreamValue::value()` is fast: call it, and you get the stream value you wanted; done.
-If this was replaced by `StreamLink::getValue(Predicate "*-read-*)`, this requires dispatching on the Predicate to fid .. what?
+If this was replaced by `StreamLink::getValue(Predicate "*-read-*)`, this requires dispatching on the Predicate to find .. what?
 Return what?
 It's indirection ...